Afghan Hound Times

 Photograph of Badshah taken at Westminster Kennel Club Show (New York) in 1935

-"Just one lone specimen of the Afghan Hound was on the bench last year (1934) and in marked contrast was the entry of fourteen grand specimens of this strikig animal shown under Vinton P Breese.
-The Afghan has become a prime favorite in certain circles in New England and few who were at the Estern Dog Club show last February will ever forget the impression made by the teams of four shown by Qincy A. Shaw McKean of Prides Crossing, Mass.,
+"One lone specimen of the Afghan hound breed was on the bench last year (1934) and in marked contrast was the entry of fourteen grand specimens of this strikig animal shown under Vinton P Breese.
+The Afghan has become a prime favorite in certain circles in New England and few who were at the Eastern Dog Club show last February will ever forget the impression made by the teams of four shown by Quincy A. Shaw McKean of Prides Crossing, Mass.,